 The challenging situation facing Christians in the Holy Land has been made significantly worse by the coronavirus pandemic.
 Friends of the Holy Land are seeking to help them in their need.

 Aid to the Church in Need has been supporting Christians dealing with conflict in different parts of the world, especially in Nigeria where they have been facing persecution from Islamist extremists.

 The International Refugee Trust works to bring dignity and hope to those whose lives have been torn apart by war and conflict, through their partners in South Sudan, Tanzania, Uganda and Jordan.

 Mary’s Meals continues to feed children in the poorest parts of the world. £15.90 is sufficient to feed a child every school day for a year.
 For three months, until 31st January 2021, the UK Government is matching all donations made to the charity, so a £15.90 donation will enable two children to be fed for a year.
 Find out more about their Double the Love appeal.

 Nearer home, Caritas Westminster are working to support some of the most vulnerable people in our own society, whose lives have been made more difficult by the Covid-19 pandemic.

-The Little Sisters of the Poor, who run St Anne’s care home for the elderly in Stoke Newington, were due to come to speak at St Philip’s earlier this year, but the lockdown prevented their appeal taking place.
+The Little Sisters of the Poor, who run St Anne’s care home for the elderly in Stoke Newington, were due to come to speak at St Philip’s, but the lockdown prevented their appeal taking place.
 You can still support them with an online donation.

-NHS staff have rightly been getting proper recognition for the amazing work they have been doing this year.
-But we mustn’t forget those who dedicate themselves to caring for the sick and the vulnerable in other settings.
+NHS staff have rightly been getting proper recognition for the difficult, but vital, work they are doing.
+We have to spare a thought also for those who dedicate themselves to caring for the sick and the vulnerable in other settings.
 The North London Hospice relies heavily on voluntary support but, like other charities, many of their fund-raising activities had to be cancelled, so they are looking for alternative sources of funding to continue their important work.